andersjohansson/exchange-calendar-to-org/README.md

 * `orgpreamble`: Optional - For adding for example `#+title:` and `#+category` to the top of the org file.
 Can use multiple lines, each one will be prefixed with `#` (so you should write `+title: My title`)

-The following optional settings will speed up negotiation of the connection:x
+The following optional settings will speed up negotiation of the connection:
 * `server_url`: Optional - The URL of the exchange server (to avoid autodiscover).

 * `auth_type`: Optional - Set to NTLM if ntlm is used.